kishimisu/Crash-NST-Level-Editor/README.md

 - Import game objects from any level
 - Manage and create mods
 - Full access to the game assets
-- Advanced tools for exporing and editing game files
+- Advanced tools for exploring and editing game files

 ## Discussion / Documentation